Last updated: Nov-14-2022

 Integrate this capability to improve the SEO of the user's website.

 Learn more: Dynamic SEO suffixes

 This section contains a list of libraries, packages and apps we created to help you build your integration easily.
 Follow the links to find in-depth documentation about relevant topics.

 SDKs can be used to perform any REST API call to Cloudinary using your preferred language.

 Some common ways of using SDKs when developing an integration include:

 - Upload media from your platform to Cloudinary.

 - Manage asset tags and metadata.

-- Get the account status and present it so your end user can see account status without leaving the native platform.
+- Get product environment data, such as requests, number of resources, add-on usage, etc., and present it so your end user can view it without leaving the native platform.